annegautham/annegautham.github.io/index.md

     title="Youtube"
     page_url="https://www.youtube.com/@gauthamanne"
     image_path="/assets/images/youtube.png"
     description="This channel's purpose is to provide engaging courses/lectures on all sorts of subjects, ranging from AP classes to Abstract Algebra.
-Hopefully, I'll be able to crank out some explanations to various personal projects and some guitar covers... stay tuned!" %}
+Hopefully, I'll be able to crank out explanations to various personal projects and even some guitar covers... stay tuned!" %}